 Whether it's giving back or paying it forward, we try to support as many great causes as we can through donations or sponsorship.
 Our Young Fine Artist programme encourages children from across the UK to participate in the arts, while our artists and staff regularly take part in fundraising opportunities.
-Read on for just a few examples of how we're making a difference.

 We’re passionate about instilling our passion for art in the young generation.
 Our Young Fine Artist competition sees school children recreate work from their favourite artist at their local Castle Fine Art gallery.
 We teach them about the history of the artists, along with their inspirations and techniques – which then inspires pupils as they undergo their own art studies at school.